 The grading structure for GCSEs ranges from 9-1, with 9 being the highest grade and 1 being the lowest.
 In order to 'pass' your GCSE, you need a result of 4 or higher; grade 4 represents a 'standard pass' and grade 5 represents a 'strong pass'.
 Some people understand GCSE results through the old grading structure of A* to G, with A* being the highest grade and G being the lowest.
 In both grading structures, 'U' represents 'ungraded' or 'unclassified' where no certificate or qualification can be awarded.

-What happens if you don't get the GCSE results you were hoping for?
+What happens if I don't get the GCSE results I was hoping for?

 The pandemic has had unprecedented impacts on the world, including on students taking GCSE or A-level exams in the past couple of years.
 With rocky study timetables, closed schools, absent teachers and deferred exams, it's understandable that some students' grades may not represent the best of their abilities.